NatTuck/khoury-ntuck/courses/2019/01/cs4550/notes/01-welcome/notes.md

 ## The Syllabus

- - Course web site / syllabus: http://ccs.neu.edu/home/ntuck/ & click
+ - Course web site / syllabus: http://khoury.neu.edu/~ntuck & click
- - Dual Listed, Grad & Undergrad
-   - Grad students will get a bit of extra work.
  - Bottlenose / Piazza
  - My lecture notes
- - TA office hours: TBA
+ - TA office hours
  - Schedule:
-   - HW or Project Work Every Week, likely due Sunday.
+   - HW or Project Work Every Week, due Thursday
-   - Monday holidays: Tuesday lecture is optional.
+   - First hw due *this Thursday*.
  - Assigments only: No Exams
  - No text book
  - Domain Name & VPS
    - We're doing ops ourselves...
-   - HERE
-   - log in to Vultr and spawn a new VPS to run through demo
-   - HERE
  - Our primary resource for the semester is online documentation.
    - The official documentation is your best source.
    - If you have trouble understanding the official documentation, that means you need to practice that skill.
  - A properly configured editor with language support for syntax highlighting and indentation is mandatory.
- - Grading: Homework, one project, no exams.
+ - Grading: Homework, two projects, no exams.
-   - People usually lose points on exams.
-   - Grading on homework / projects will be harsher than you may be used to.
+ - Assignments required: Three zeros is an F.
  - Grade Challenges
  - Plagarism